+A European and Other Heritage Construction Environmental Management Plan (CEMP) will be developed as part of the construction environmental management framework set out in Chapter 28 (Volume 2b).
+The plan will require approval prior to the commencement of Main Construction Works.

-A European heritage management plan would be developed prior to construction of the proposed airport as part of the construction environmental management framework.
-The plan would collate measures to mitigate and manage potential impacts on European cultural heritage values.
+The plan will collate measures to mitigate and manage potential impacts on European cultural heritage values.
 Measures proposed to be considered in the plan are included in Table 20-4.
+Some measures proposed, while recorded in the CEMP, are expected to be implemented before the plan is approved as structures may be demolished and/or removed as part of Preparatory Activities.

-Table 20-4 - Mitigation and management measures
+Table 20-4 Mitigation and management measures

-ID Issue Measure Timing 20.1 European heritage management plan A European and other heritage management plan would be developed prior to construction of the proposed airport as part of the construction environmental management framework.
-The plan would collate measures to mitigate and manage potential impacts on European cultural heritage values.
-Measures proposed to be considered in the plan include: Pre-construction Construction further targeted archaeological investigation - to record subsurface remains and infer the layout, occupants and activities of certain European heritage places; archival recording - including photographic records and measured drawings in their local context for future reference, having regard to the guidelines How to Prepare Archival Records of Heritage Items (NSW Heritage Office 1998) and Guidelines for Photographic Recording of Heritage Items Using Film or Digital Capture (NSW Heritage Office 2006); inventory of moveable items - to record information such as location, designer, creator, use and owner of items such as tools of trade or machinery; cultural planting investigation - to identify and collect samples of local or historic plant varieties that are characteristic of the area or not otherwise broadly planted; exploration of options for potential relocation of identified European heritage structures - to preserve intact surface structures; relocation of cemeteries in accordance with the Cemeteries Relocation Management Plan; and staged demolition - to deconstruct identified European heritage structures in a careful manner that reveals information about their construction, renovation, finishes and so on, which would be recorded.
-20.2 Heritage awareness Heritage awareness training would be provided to all workers involved in site preparation and construction of the proposed airport.
-Pre-construction 20.3 Unexpected finds A procedure would be developed to be followed in the event that European heritage items are discovered during site preparation or construction.
-Pre-construction

-ID Issue Measure Timing 20.4 Cultural significance of the airport site The preparation of an oral history would be considered as a measure to preserve the heritage value of the airport site.
+Issue Measure Timing European heritage management plan The following measures will be implemented in the manner identified in Chapter 6 of Appendix O (Volume 4) for the respective European and other heritage items (i.e. not all measures will apply to each item) under the supervision of a suitably qualified archaeologist: Preparatory Activities Pre-construction Construction further targeted archaeological investigation will be undertaken to record subsurface remains and infer the layout, occupants and activities of certain European heritage places; archival recording will be undertaken, including photographic records and measured drawings in their local context for future reference, having regard to the guidelines How to Prepare Archival Records of Heritage Items (NSW Heritage Office 1998) and Guidelines for Photographic Recording of Heritage Items Using Film or Digital Capture (NSW Heritage Office 2006); an inventory of moveable items will be prepared to record information such as the location, designer, creator, use and owner of items such as tools of trade or machinery; cultural plantings will be investigated to identify and collect samples of plant varieties that have local or historic botanical significance, including plant varieties that are characteristic of the area or not otherwise broadly planted; options will be explored for potential relocation of identified European heritage structures to preserve intact surface structures; and identified European heritage structures will be demolished in a staged and careful manner that reveals information about their construction, renovation, finishes and so on, which would be recorded.
+Cemeteries relocation A Cemeteries Relocation Management Plan will be submitted for approval by the Infrastructure Minister or an SES Officer in the Department of Infrastructure and Regional Development prior to the disinterment (removal) and reinterment (relocation) of grave sites from the airport site.
+Preparatory Activities Heritage awareness Heritage awareness training will be provided to all workers involved in site preparation and construction of the proposed airport.
+Preparatory Activities Pre-construction Unexpected finds A procedure will be developed to be followed in the event that European heritage items are discovered during site preparation or construction.
+Pre-construction Unexpected finds Recognising the possibility of unmarked graves occurring, a procedure will be developed and followed in the event that human remains are discovered at the airport site during construction.
+Pre-construction Cultural significance of the airport site An oral history will be prepared as a measure to preserve the heritage value of the airport site.
 This could include descriptions and reminiscences by people closely associated with the site.
-Pre-construction 20.5 Cultural significance of the airport site The European heritage value of the airport site would also be considered through detailed design.
-Pre-construction 20.6 Management of European and other heritage items A procedure would be developed to be followed in the event that European heritage items are discovered during site preparation or construction.
-Pre-construction 20.7 A procedure would be developed to be followed in the event that human remains are discovered, given the potential presence of unmarked graves at the airport site.
+Pre-construction Construction Cultural significance of the airport site The European and other heritage values of the site will be recognised in the detailed design of the airport, for example, through onsite archiving and curation of heritage items, and public display materials.
 Pre-construction

-20.7.
-Conclusion
+20.7 Conclusion